shadowga/website/_docs/1/d-support.md

 There are many ways to contribute to the server; including architecture, development, and innovation.
 Contributing is a great way to assist not just the server, but our community as a whole.

-### Propose and reveal
-As an open-source server with operations public to everyone, we try to make revealing issues and proposing suggestions fairly easy.
-For this reason we have the community, allowing members to share their take on an idea.

 ### Issues and suggestions
 An issue is an unintentional fault, exploit, or bug that shouldn't be there.
 Issues can vary from problems with features to obvious errors in our provided services.